 Thub grabs her arm.
 She tells him not to worry, she will take care of his mom.
 He tells her to take care of herself, also their child.
 He cries and hugs her.
 Feng says she’s leaving and walks away.
 Thub hugs Juang while Fak hugs Feuang.
 They can’t stop crying.

-Meuang encourages all men to get out there and fight, let it be known that this is this soil belongs to Thais!
+Meuang encourages all men to get out there and fight, let it be known that this soil belongs to Thais!
 Men cheer.

 DokMai says they will fight even if they don’t win, for the pride of Thais, fight for their names to be remembered by next generations.
 Men cheer.